JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 ## Overview

-- This project analyzes retail sales and customer shopping trends to identify key factors impacting sales and customer behavior.
-Using Pandas, the analysis explores sales data, seasonal trends, holiday promotions, and customer shopping patterns to understand periods and factors driving higher sales.
-It provides valuable insights into seasonal demand fluctuations and customer behavior.
+#### This project analyzes retail sales and customer behavior trends to identify key factors influencing profitability and performance.
+Using Pandas and SQL, the analysis explores seasonal trends, customer demographics, and the impact of discounts on sales and profit across categories.
+The goal is to provide actionable insights for optimizing discount strategies, targeting high-demand periods, and tailoring offerings to maximize revenue and customer satisfaction.

-The SQL analysis further investigates the relationship between discounts and profitability, focusing on how various discount levels affect sales and profit across product categories.
-It identifies optimal discount strategies to maximize profit while maintaining sales performance, offering insights into the effectiveness of current sales approaches.

-Together, the Pandas and SQL analyses offer actionable insights for retailers to optimize promotional strategies, refine offerings, and adapt to seasonal demand shifts, aiming to enhance retail performance and increase revenue.

 ## Questions Addressed